 “Reliability” can be subjective, so we use data to determine the most reliable electric vehicles.
-To keep things simple, we’ve broken reliability down into four key components to give you an easier way to analyze the most reliable electric cars.
+We have simplified reliability analysis by breaking it down into four key components for electric cars.
 The main components we use to determine electric car reliability are:

 - Vehicle Warranty